F0RKER/IlIlIlIlIlIlIlIlIlIlIlIlIlIlIlIIlIlIlIlIlIlIlIlIlIlIlIlIlIlIlIlIlIlIlIlIIlIlIlIlIlIlIlIlIllIlIlIlIlI/README.md

 ## Latest Stable Release
 Hey!
-This is the latest stable release for Basic-chat.
-That's all there is to say.
+The latest stable release is simply pocketed within the foder.
 ## Beta and Nightly Releases
-If you'd like to see the beta or nightly releases for Basic-chat, let me know, and I might add it to the respitory.
+The beta and nightly releases will come to the repo eventually, but not just yet.
 ## Important Notice
-(This repository contains proprietary code and resources that are intended solely for internal use.
-Unauthorized access, distribution, or modification of the contents of this repository is strictly prohibited)
+Nothing.
+Something like a critical bug fix would appear here.